Problem: Being a family requires a lot of documentation, and there are just SO many papers, many of which I need to find quickly.

 I have a filing inbox.
 I try to file that all once every couple of weeks.
 If I can, I try to file it right away, but sometimes that doesn’t work.

 I think it is SO important to have a filing system in place.
 That way you can find the papers that you want right away when you need them.
 If you don’t have one, I’d highly recommend it. don’t miss my post that tells all about how to organize.

 Do you have a filing system?
 Anything I forgot, or you think is a good tip?

-If you liked this post, be sure to check out my post about my book Family Systems:
+If you liked this post, be sure to check out my post about my course Family Routines:

 And be sure to sign up for my newsletter with my free printable cleaning checklists: